outbackdingo/quantum-secure/README.md

 # Scope

-secureblue applies hardening with the following goals in mind:
+quantum-secure applies hardening with the following goals in mind:

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible